Azure/Avere/src/terraform/examples/network-rendering/README.md

 For lowest TCO, on [Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview):
 * Avoid peering VNETs in the same region, as this will lead to inter-peering same region cross charges, as the VMs reach across to the storage appliance.
 Instead fit all render workloads into the same VNET, and use subnets to separate them.
+* An example configuration for a rendering Virtual Network configuration with rules are the following:
+    1. [Render Network](../../modules/render_network/) - describes a standard render network
+    2. [Secure Network](../../modules/render_network_secure/) - describes a secure render network where internet traffic only goes over internet.
+* For a VPN Gateway or ExpressRoute Gateway you will need to define a subnet named `GatewaySubnet`, and it can be [as small as a /28](https://docs.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal#create-the-gateway).

 ## Azure VPN Gateway